 Icelandic phrases

-Icelandic is a notoriously difficult language for foreigners to learn.
-Like many other things in Iceland, the country’s isolation has meant that the language has remained uninfluenced by outside sources and therefore unchanged for decades.
-Pronunciation can take practice and the alphabet contains letters that don’t appear in the English alphabet, which is why you may stumble over place names across the country.
+The Icelandic language is a notoriously difficult one for foreigners to learn.
+Like most things in Iceland, the country’s isolation means that the language has remained uninfluenced by outside sources, and therefore, unchanged for decades.
+Pronunciation can take practice, and the alphabet contains letters that don’t appear in the English alphabet, which is why you may stumble over place names across the country.

-English is taught from a young age in Iceland, meaning there will rarely be any huge barrier to understanding when visiting.
-However, as it is such a huge part of Icelandic culture, learning a few key phrases will never go amiss.
-Let’s take a look at some basics when it comes to speaking Icelandic.
+English is taught from a young age in Iceland, meaning there will rarely be any huge barrier to understanding when you visit.
+However, as it is such a huge part of Icelandic culture, learning some basic Icelandic phrases will never go amiss.
+Let’s first take a look at why the Icelandic language is the way that it is.

+As English speakers, pronouncing other languages does not come easily.
 It’s useful to take an overview of key differences in pronunciation between English and Icelandic.
-As a Germanic language, Icelandic shares common elements with Scandinavian languages, such as Norwegian, Dutch, or German.
+As a Germanic language, Icelandic shares common elements with Scandinavian languages, such as Norwegian, Dutch, and German.
 As a result, some knowledge of these languages might help when tackling Icelandic phrases.

 Before l - “n” or “b”